Camp Simcha Special FAQ

 - What about my child’s diet?

-- Should I stay near camp while my child is in residence?
+- Should I stay near camp?

 - Will you keep me informed?